Back to Code Snippets

 Share link

-Dynamic SQL in DuckDB CLI
+Dynamic SQL in DuckDB CLISQL

 Editor's note: this gets a little recursive for all those SQL nerds out there.
 It shows you how to use SQL to generate SQL.
 It also shows you some of the dot commands for interacting with the DuckDB CLI: changing the output format and writing SQL to a file which is then read in for execution.